Pritish-Pradhan/Drum_kit/README.md

 # Drum_kit
-A sound making web which makes intsrument sound on clicking the button or key-pressing a corresponding key.
+A sound-making web that makes instruments sound on clicking the button or key-pressing a corresponding key.
+This web is made with HTML, CSS, and JavaScript.